What is Colombia known for?

 Nightlife, shopping malls, and food in Medellín also make the city attractive.
 Don’t forget to include a few day trips to explore the Antioquia department if you go there.
 It’s one of my favorite departments.

-2# Santa Marta, ideal for exploring the Sierra Nevada
+2# Santa Marta, for exploring the Sierra Nevada

 The center of the capital of Magdalena Department has been recently rebuilt and now offers excellent restaurants, bars, and historical places to visit.

-Santa Marta is the start of the trip to Tayrona Park and Lost City.
+Santa Marta is the starting point for the trip to Tayrona Park and Lost City.
 It features beautiful beaches and views of the Sierra Nevada, the tallest coastal mountain globally.

 1# Cartagena, the perfect romantic city